 How to go live on Instagram on your laptop or desktop: Go to Loola.tv.
 Sign in with Google, grant Loola access to your camera and microphone, and go through the tutorial.
 Connect your Instagram account.
 Go to Studio, make sure Instagram is selected, and click Go Live to start streaming!

 Do you love live streaming on Instagram?
 Do you wish you could live stream on Instagram via your computer?
-Live streaming can be a powerful way to engage with followers on Instagram.
+Live streaming can be a powerful way for content creators to engage with all their followers simultaneously on Instagram.

-Unfortunately, Instagram only lets you do it on their phone app.
+Unfortunately, Instagram only lets you do it on their mobile app.
 If only you could live stream from your desktop, you could use desktop-only tools to deliver top-notch content.

 Fortunately, there are workarounds that enable you to do this.
-In this article, I’ll explain how to go live on Instagram on a computer using two third-party methods.
+In this article, I’ll explain how to go live on Instagram on computer using two third party apps.
+I’ll also cover a step-by-step guide on how to start an Instagram live on your PC.

 Instagram Live On A Computer – Yellow Duck Vs Loola – A Comparison

-Yellow Duck and Loola are two popular third-party services for live streaming to Instagram from a computer.
-And while both have their benefits, I think that Loola is better.
+Yellow Duck and Loola are two popular third party apps for live streaming to Instagram from a computer.
+And while both have their benefits, after I used these for an Instagram live, I think that Loola is better for an Instagram live video.

 Aside from technical issues experienced by some users, Yellow Duck is free and easy to use.
-Though they only have download buttons for Windows and Mac, they say they’re also compatible with Linux.
+Though they only have download buttons for Windows and Mac, you can also go live on Instagram with Linux using this.
+I did not try it on Linux, though.

-With no multifunctional interface, the biggest advantage of Yellow Duck over Loola is its simplicity.
+With no multifunctional interface, after trying them both, I concluded that the biggest advantage of Yellow Duck over Loola is its simplicity.

-Unfortunately, however, some Yellow Duck users aren’t able to get past an error message.
+Unfortunately, however, some Yellow Duck users aren’t able to go live on Instagram due to an error message.

 The biggest advantage of Loola is its intuitive interface, which lets you see which platforms you’re streaming to, your viewers’ messages, and your most engaged viewers.

-You can live stream for free with Loola’s Base pricing plan.
+I was happy to discover that I can go live on Instagram for free with Loola’s Base pricing plan, as you can see on Loola’s website.
 For more features, you can pay money for their Premium or Pro plan.

 DJ Beneficial provides a comparison of using Loola and Yellow Duck with OBS (Open Broadcaster Software):

 He explains that Instagram doesn’t share stream keys with users, making Loola a way to “get in through the back door.”
 He warns, however, that this might violate Instagram’s terms and conditions, so using it is at your own risk.
-This may also be true of Yellow Duck.
+As I suspected, this may also be true of Yellow Duck.

 DJ Beneficial also warns that on the same day he tried using Loola, people tried breaking into the platforms he granted Loola access to.
-Additionally, he explains that using Loola and OBS together consumes a lot of CPU resources.
+Additionally, he explains that using Loola and OBS together to go live on Instagram consumes a lot of CPU resources.

 How To Use Instagram Live On PC